 There are many opportunities for fire problems in the garage.

-With the abundance of flammable items generally stored in the garage, it makes sense to require a firewall from the living areas.
+With the abundance of flammable items often stored in the garage, it makes sense to require a firewall from the living areas.

 Fire-resistant walls are usually made with sheetrock which doesn't burn rapidly and slows down the rate of fire penetrating through to the dwelling areas.

 The drywall is placed over any of the common walls or ceiling surfaces between the garage and living areas.
+This includes the garage ceiling, and garage side of walls if they attach to living space.
 It’s important that the firewall has no gaps or voids that would allow the fire to gain access to the structure.
 Any drywall seams should be taped, and any air ducts passing through a firewall should consist of fire-rated materials such as sheet metal.

 The firewall along with working fire alarms should allow you and your family enough time to escape in the event of a garage fire.

 There are different rules when it comes to fire safety for multi-family construction.
 Since these property types often have common walls, building codes generally require a minimum one-hour fire-resistance for these types of structures.
 This rating also applies to common ceilings and floor joists as well, for example between an upper-level condo unit and their lower neighbors.

 This type of fire separation between floor levels gives residents the time they need to escape assuming the integrity of the firewall meets the prescribed fire resistance duration and was made with the approved material.

 We often hear that older homes don’t require a firewall.
 This may or may not be true, as we have previously mentioned the garage firewall requirement became a part of the building code in 1927.
 So, a home built prior to 1927 would be exempt or “grandfathered” if it didn't have a firewall between the garage and the living space.